Open Access Publishing

 The number and quality of OA journals is growing.
 Here are some resources to help you identify OA journals that you may want to consider as publishing outlets:

-- Did you know that 9.5% (1,150 titles) of the journals covered by Web of Science are open access?
+- Did you know that 31% (3,750 titles our of over 12,000 total) of the journals covered by Web of Science are open access?

 - Directory of Open Access Journals (DOAJ) is the primary source for tracking OA journals.
 The DOAJ currently lists over 8,000 journals.

-- Three prominent OA publishers are: PLOS: Public Library of Science, BioMed Central, and Hindawi Publishing.
+- Some prominent OA publishers include: PLOS: Public Library of Science, BioMed Central, Hindawi Publishing, and Open Humanities Press.

 How do I judge the quality of open access journals?

-OA journals typically adhere to the same quality standards established by traditional journals.
+Many OA journals typically adhere to the same quality and peer review standards established by traditional journals.
 However, because many OA journals are new, it can be difficult to assess quality.
-Here are a few resources that can help:
+Unfortunately, there also have been some start ups engaging in unethical practices including listing editorial board members without their permission and doing little, if any, peer review.
+If you have any questions about the reputation of a journal, please contact your departmental (subject specialist) librarian Here are a few resources that can help:

 - Journal Citation Reports: JCR (UB only): over 1,150 OA journals have already been assigned impact factors by Thompson ISI and are indexed in the Web of Science.

-- Many OA journals are also included in other journal ranking resources like: SCImago Journal & Country Ranking, Eigenfactor.org, and Google Scholar Citations.
+- Many OA journals are also included in other journal ranking resources like: SCImago Journal & Country Ranking and Google Scholar Citations.

 Publishing scholarly research is not without costs… how are those costs covered?